makersacademy/chitter-challenge/README.md

 Issue - due to PSQL queries, peeps (messages) must not include an apostrophe.

 ### Description of what code does:
-Chitter is a message display web application that enables visitors find out what others are up to.
+Chitter is a social messaging web application that enables visitors find out what others are up to.
 The site shows a thread of messages posted.
 Users can also sign up and then post peep messages themselves.

 ### Code Style:
 Standard Ruby, with Capybara and Rspec syntax for testing.